pramcistudent/cookbook-project3/README.md

 - delete my own recipes.
 - be able to log out.
 ### Design
-I received inspiration for the styling of my app from a website I came across called [**_A Basic Cook_**](http://www.abasiccook.com/).
+My inspiration for the styling of my app was from a website I came across called [**_A Basic Cook_**](http://www.abasiccook.com/).
 I thought the clean simplistic look of the site looked really modern and professional, so I wanted to reflect this in my own app.
 ### Wireframes
 I drew my wireframes using Powerpoint.
 I have different wireframes to show how to make my website/app responsive.
 The links to the files are below:
 - [Home - (Guest User / Sign Up / Sign In)](https://github.com/pramcistudent/cookbook-project3/blob/master/wireframes/home.PNG)